-- (i) an investment or investor owned or controlled, directly or indirectly, by persons of a non-Party or of the denying Party; or - (ii) an investment or investor that has been established or restructured with the primary purpose of gaining access to the dispute resolution mechanisms provided in this Treaty.
+- an investment or investor owned or controlled, directly or indirectly, by persons of a non-Party or of the denying Party; or - (ii) an investment or investor that has been established or restructured with the primary purpose of gaining access to the dispute resolution mechanisms provided in this Treaty.

-Article 36 Consultations and Periodic Review
+Article 38 Consultations and Periodic Review

-- 36.1 Either Party may request, and the other Party shall promptly agree to, consultations in good faith on any issue regarding the interpretation, application, implementation, execution or any other matter including, but not limited to: - (i) reviewing the implementation of this Treaty; - (ii) reviewing the interpretation or application of this Treaty; - (iii) exchanging legal information; and - (iv) subject to Article 30, addressing disputes arising under Chapter IV of this Treaty or any other disputes arising out of investment. - 36.2 Further to consultations under this Article, the Parties may take any action as they may jointly decide, including making and adopting rules supplementing the applicable arbitral rules under Chapter IV or Chapter V of this Treaty, issuing binding interpretations of this Treaty, and adopting joint measures in order to improve the effectiveness of this Treaty. - 36.3 The Parties shall meet every five years after the entry into force of this Treaty to consult and review the operation and effectiveness of this Treaty.
+- 38.1 Either Party may request, and the other Party shall promptly agree to, consultations in good faith on any issue regarding the interpretation, application, implementation, execution or any other matter including, but not limited to: - (i) reviewing the implementation of this Treaty; - (ii) reviewing the interpretation or application of this Treaty; - (iii) exchanging legal information; and - (iv) subject to Article 32, addressing disputes arising under Chapter IV of this Treaty or any other disputes arising out of investment.

+- 38.2 Further to consultations under this Article, the Parties may take any action as they may jointly decide, including making and adopting rules supplementing the applicable arbitral rules under Chapter IV or Chapter V of this Treaty, issuing binding interpretations of this Treaty, and adopting joint measures in order to improve the effectiveness of this Treaty. - 38.3 The Parties shall meet every five (5) years after the entry into force of this Treaty to consult and review the operation and effectiveness of this Treaty.

+Article 39

-Article 37 Amendments
+Amendments

-- 37.1 This Treaty may be amended at any time at the request of either Party.
+- 39.1 This Treaty may be amended at any time at the request of either Party.
 The requesting Party must submit its request in written form explaining the grounds on which the amendment shall be made.
-The other Party shall consult with the requesting Party regarding the proposed amendment and must also respond to the request in writing. - 37.2 This Treaty will stand automatically amended at all times to the extent that the Parties agree.
+The other Party shall consult with the requesting Party regarding the proposed amendment and must also respond to the request in writing. - 39.2 This Treaty will stand automatically amended at all times to the extent that the Parties agree.
 Any agreement to amend the treaty pursuant to this Article must be expressed in writing, whether in a single written instrument or through an exchange of diplomatic notes.
 These amendments shall be binding on the tribunals constituted under Chapter IV or Chapter V of this Treaty and a tribunal award must be consistent with all amendments to this Treaty.

+Article 40

-Article 38 Entry into force, duration and termination
+Entry into force, duration and termination

-- 38.1 This Treaty shall be subject to ratification and shall enter into force on the date of exchange of instruments of ratification. - 38.2 This Treaty shall remain in force for a period of ten years and shall lapse thereafter unless the Parties expressly agree in writing that it shall be renewed.
+- 40.1 The Parties shall notify each other in writing of the completion of their internal legal procedures necessary for the entry into force of this Treaty.
+This Treaty shall enter into force thirty (30) days after the date of receipt of the later notification. - 40.2 This Treaty shall remain in force for a period of ten (10) years and shall lapse thereafter unless the Parties expressly agree in writing that it shall be renewed.
 This Treaty may be terminated anytime after its entry into force if either Party gives to the other Party a prior notice in writing twelve (12) months in advance stating its intention to terminate the Treaty.
-The Treaty shall stand terminated immediately after the expiry of the twelve (12) month notice period. - 38.3 In respect of investments made prior to the date when the termination of this Treaty becomes effective, the provisions of this Treaty shall remain in force for a period of five years.
+The Treaty shall stand terminated immediately after the expiry of the twelve (12) month notice period. - 40.3 In respect of investments made prior to the date when the termination of this Treaty becomes effective, the provisions of this Treaty shall remain in force for a period of five (5) years.